sagemath/trac_to_gh/Issue 100.md

 # Issue 100: sage doctest system -- when it tests a pyrex file it still describes it as a .py file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/100

 Original creator: was